 We tested this while cross country skiing in the snow and while running in windy conditions in Southern Colorado.
 While it offers some tenacity with wind resistance, it's terrible when it comes to the rain.
 Be sure you bring a shell with you if you think you'll get caught in a storm.

 The jacket's panels of thicker continuous material are made of a soft-shell material that is still quite thin.
 This continuous design does a great job warding off the wind while keeping you nice and vented.
 In both snow and rainstorms, we noticed that precipitation would bead for about one second before absorbing right into the fabrics.
 After a snowstorm, we were wet, but still warm after thick flakes fell from the sky.
 In our water tests, this was further validated.
 The water didn't sit on the fabric when flicking water onto them but immediately absorbed.
 This was throughout, on both the PowerGrid and continuous fleece materials.

 This jacket wins our Best Buy award because it's an excellent technical jacket for a great price!
 Its style features different, complementary colors used for the thicker and thinner materials, which gives it a bit of techy look.
-While this isn't our top choice to wear out into town or while hanging with friends, its one of our favorites to take on winter runs and wear throughout the year.
+While this isn't our top choice to wear out into town or while hanging with friends, it's one of our favorites to take on winter runs and wear throughout the year.

-The Outdoor Research Vigor Full-Zip stands next to be the best competitors in this review and is offered at a fantastic price.
-With its excellent performance, this is a technical fleece that you'll get your money's worth for.
+The Outdoor Research Vigor Full-Zip stands next to the best competitors in this review and is offered at a fantastic price.
+With its excellent performance, this is a technical fleece that you'll get your money's worth from.
 It stands out for its excellent stretchy fabrics and paneled design that lends to great breathability.
-This fleece will perform all year round; you can wear it on its own in the warmer months, or complemented with a base layer and jacket when the temperature plummets.
+This fleece will perform all year round; you can wear it on its own in the warmer months, or complemented by a base layer and jacket when the temperature plummets.
 Its lightweight and moveable design can easily be taken on backpacking missions, day hikes, climbing adventures, and more.

 — Amber King